RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Also asked Surya about who Jack Blevins is since we got a random email from him about him being our mentor.
 We weren't sure if this was a spam email.
     -  Surya wasn't sure who he is either, said he'll get back to us.
 - Design proposal due this Thursday

+# Project Proposal: February 8, 2024

+Objective: Finish writing and submitting the project proposal.

+- Nicole wrote about the power supply unit.
+She also made the block diagram and the visual aid that we used for the paper.
+An image of the block diagram and visual aid are included in this repo, which is called "ECE 445 Visual Aid.png" and "ECE 445 Block Diagram.png".
+- Soham wrote about the step down unit and the hardware portion of the control unit.
+- I wrote about the website and software portion of the control unit.
+I explained that we would use JavaScript libraries to make the website and graphs, and Google Cloud for our database.
+- We submitted the paper on time on February 8th.

 # TA Meeting: February 14, 2024